 Light and Darkness Imagery in The Raven

 The poem begins with the narrator setting the scene, calling it a “midnight dreary” (1).
 Amid the dreary darkness of the midnight hour, the narrator longs for his lost love, Lenore, whom he considers a “radiant” light (11).
-The narrator is woken from his slumber by what he thinks is the sound of someone knocking at his door, only to find “Darkness and nothing more” (24).
-Here we see darkness symbolising the absence of company, and thus the narrator’s grief and loneliness.
+The narrator is woken from near-slumber by what he thinks is the sound of someone knocking at his door, only to find “Darkness and nothing more” (24).
+Here we see darkness symbolizing the absence of company, and thus the narrator’s grief and loneliness.

 To combat the present darkness, the narrator now reclines on a cushion, “…with the lamp-light gloating o’er” (77).
-And though this lamp-light shines in the darkness, the darkness easily overcomes it.
-The narrator begs for temporary relief, or as he puts it, “respite” from memories of Lenore (82), to which the ebony raven replies, “Nevermore” (84).
+And though this lamp-light shines in the darkness, the darkness easily overcomes it: the narrator begs for temporary relief, or as he puts it, “respite” from memories of Lenore (82), to which the ebony raven replies, “Nevermore” (84).
 Preferring his former state of isolation to his present company, the narrator implores the raven: “Leave my loneliness unbroken!—quit the bust above my door!”
-(100), to which the raven predictably replies “Nevermore” (102).
+(100), to which the raven predictably replies, “Nevermore” (102).

-This idea of light being overpowered by darkness is an experience that, on some level, all readers can likely resonate with.
-It seems as though it is intended for the reader to walk away from the poem asking themselves, “Is there a Light that can truly overcome the immense darkness?
-Is there a Light so much stronger than the darkness that the chamber becomes as bright as the noonday sun?
+This idea of darkness overpowering light is likely to resonate with all readers.
+It seems it is intended for the reader to walk away from the poem asking themselves, “Is there a Light that can truly overcome the immense darkness?
+Is there a Light so much stronger than the darkness that the chamber becomes bright as the noonday sun?
 Or are any attempts to illuminate the room ultimately futile, only casting shadows from which the soul cannot be lifted?”

 And to these questions, it does not seem Poe means to give any clear answers.